 LUBAC, Henri-Marie Joseph Sonier de.
 Cambrai 20.2.1896 — Paris 4.9.1991 (when 95).
 S.J.
 French Catholic Theologian and Scholar of Comparative Religion.
 Cardinal of the Roman Church.
 Sn of a banker, of ancient nobility, schooled by Jesuits in Lyon, where family had moved in 1898.
 Joined Jesuit order 1913 and studied in England.
 Participated in WW I in French army, wounded.
 From 1919 again theology studies in England.
 Ordained priest 1927 in Lyon.
 Dr.theol.
 Gregorian University, Rome (without diss.).
 In 1929-61 Professor at Catholic University, Lyon (with interruptions), also taught at Jesuit seminary in Fourvière.
 Cardinal 1983.

-With his original theological ideas he had long time a prohibition of teaching, during the papacy of Pius XII, but became later influential and had an important part in decisions of the Second Vatican Council.
+With his original theological ideas Lubac had long time a prohibition of teaching, during the papacy of Pius XII, but became later influential and had an important part in decisions of the Second Vatican Council (1962-65).
 During the war he had worked against the Nazis in the Resistance and published an underground paper, the Témoignage Chrétien.

 Sources: J. Ducor, “Les écrits D’H. de L. sur le bouddhisme”, Les cahiers bouddhiques 5, 2007, 81-110; Badische Zeitung 5.9.1991; Wikipedia with photo and further references.